Gerry DiNardo: LSU

 In 1998, LSU started the season with a preseason ranking of No. 9.
 They climbed to No. 6 before losing to No. 12 Georgia on October 3.
 The next week the No. 11-ranked Tigers lost to the No. 6 Florida.
 After the defeat by the Gators, LSU dropped 13 of the next 17 games, including losses to a No. 10 Notre Dame and No. 13 Arkansas later in the 1998 season.
 In 1999 LSU lost to No. 10 Georgia, No. 8 Florida, No. 12 Mississippi State, No. 25 Ole Miss, and No. 12 Alabama.

-On November 15, 1999, two days after the Tigers lost to unranked Houston at home, LSU chancellor Mark Emmert fired DiNardo with one game remaining in the season.
-DiNardo was given the option to coach the final game of the season against Arkansas, but DiNardo declined.
+On November 15, 1999, two days after the Tigers lost to unranked Houston at home, LSU chancellor Mark Emmert fired DiNardo, over the objection of athletic director Joe Dean, with one game remaining in the season.
+DiNardo was given the option to coach the final game of the season against Arkansas, but DiNardo declined (in stark contrast to predecessors Curley Hallman and Mike Archer, who agreed to finish out seasons after Hallman was fired in 1994 and Archer resigned under pressure in 1990).
 Instead, offensive line coach Hal Hunter was named interim coach, leading LSU to a 35–10 victory over the Razorbacks.

-The 1999 season was the most recent season in which LSU did not participate in a bowl game.
-It has recorded 20 consecutive winning seasons since under Nick Saban, Les Miles, and Ed Orgeron between 2000 and 2020.
+The 1999 season was the last season in which LSU did not participate in a bowl game until 2020.
+The Tigers recorded 20 consecutive winning seasons since under Nick Saban, Les Miles, and Ed Orgeron between 2000 and 2019, and did not finish with a losing record until 2021.

 Saban, then in his fifth season at Michigan State, was named as DiNardo's replacement on November 30.
 Saban guided the Tigers to a Southeastern Conference title in 2001 and the BCS national championship in 2003 before leaving LSU for the National Football League's Miami Dolphins in January 2005.

 XFL

 DiNardo's next head coaching job was in the ill-fated XFL in 2001.
-He was the coach of the Birmingham Thunderbolts, which posted the league's worst record at 2-8.
+He was the coach of the Birmingham Thunderbolts, which posted the league's worst record at 2–8.
 The league folded after one season.

+Unlike the XFL's other teams, DiNardo banned his players from substituting nicknames for their last names on the backs of their jerseys.
+DiNardo was the only coach who issued a ban; the Orlando Rage's ban was due to a team vote, not the action of coach Galen Hall.